Monday, May 25, 2020

 1. Clark Gable would have been 80 years old if he had lived until 1981 (p.
 1).

-2. Breakfast cereals were included on a list of "junk foods" in 1980, but are almost considered healthy today (p.
+2. Breakfast cereals, once considered "junk foods" in 1980, are now often seen as healthy (p.
 381).

 4. There is a street named "Nameless Street" in Manning, Iowa (p.
 44).